https://invisible-island.net/ncurses/man/

 --enable-widec

-The configure script renames the library and (if the
+characters.
+The configure script renames the ncurses library (and

-You must also enable the wide-character features in the header
+enable wide-character features in curses header files to use the

 o Originally, the wide-character feature required the symbol